Korbrent/CSE423-Compiler/README.md

 3. Shoot for the moon, even if you miss you'll land among the stars.
 By aiming for a proper Rust language, if I am unable to meet the specification, I will at least be closer to Irony.

 # The fec compiler
-The fec compiler (pronounced like a word that can only be used once per PG-13 film) is an Irony compiler meant to convert `.rs` files into machine executable code.
-The name is a play on chemistry as iron carbonate, or an Irony Compiler, hence the FeC chemical symbol.
+The fec compiler is an Irony compiler meant to convert `.rs` files into machine executable code.
+The name fec comes from the chemical symbol for iron, Fe.
+Thus, FeC expands out to "Irony Compiler".
+Clearly, our class was composed of computer scientists and not chemists.

 ### Sections:
 1. Lexical Analysis (FLEX) - `rustlex.l`, `token.{c,h}`